Henrique (footballer, born 9 May 1985): Return to Brisbane Roar

 After training with Brisbane Roar and the club announcing they won't sign Henrique for the current season, on 22 February 2018, the club back-flipped on their decision and signed Henrique, including him in the match-day squad for the current round.

 In December 2018, Henrique reached 150 games with Brisbane Roar and also scored a goal during the game against Adelaide United.
-He left the Roar after the 2018/19 season.
+He left the Roar after the 2018–19 season.

+Personal life

+On 7 October 2015, Henrique officially became an Australian citizen.
+Four years after becoming an Australian citizen, he said: “I didn’t expect to be here for a decade.
+From the very first day, I fell in love with the city and Australia.
+I got my citizenship and my family is happy so I’m going to be around.”